 Already completed in this rebranding are the stationery and signage plus you might see one of their fleet of vans too, around and in their smart new liveries about the Edinburgh area.
 There is a new website on the way, in the meantime to see their full range you can visit their showroom at 195 Lindsay Road in Leith, very close to the Ocean Terminal shopping centre.

 Autumn 2014 sees the launch of a new corporate website for AMA Homes the renowned Edinburgh property developer.
 We were delighted to be commissioned to re-design and rebuild this large website covering all 25 years of AMA’s award winning residential homes and commercial developments across Edinburgh.
 We had previously been appointed to build a microsite for a single development the new Caer Amon Apartments in Cramond which has helped AMA sell a large number of the luxury flats already.
 So it’s a vote of confidence to be appointed to build the new AMA Homes website, including a property search function and news, awards of all their new developments, including some previews of developments still under wraps.
-Their apartments really are luxury and start at £255,000 for a 1 bedroom apartment at the Printhouse in Canonmills to three properties at Caer Amon in Cramond valued at over one million pounds the highest being a 5 bedroom detached house for sale at £1.5m you can see it on video.
+Their apartments really are luxury and start at £255,000 for a 1 bedroom apartment at the Printhouse in Canonmills to three properties at Caer Amon in Cramond valued at over one million pounds the highest being a 5 bedroom detached house for sale at £1.5m.
 Below you can see some of the images from the Marchmont School redevelopment, (click to enlarge).
 Many more on the website.